nobu-n2002/PixelFlow/README.md

 ## References

-[1] Oshima, N., A novel approach for wall-boundary immersed flow simulation: proposal of modified Navier-Stokes equation, Journal of Fluid Science and Technology.
+[1] Oshima, N., A novel approach for wall-boundary immersed flow simulation (proposal of modified Navier-Stokes equation), Journal of Fluid Science and Technology.
 Vol.18, No.4 (2023), https://doi.org/10.1299/jfst.2023jfst0034

 [2] Oshima, N., A novel approach for wall-boundary immersed flow simulation (part 2: modeling of wall shear stress), Journal of Fluid Science and Technology.
 Vol.19, No.3 (2024), https://doi.org/10.1299/jfst.2024jfst0026